 Companies have expanded a little on the detail of the methods that might fit into Method Type 1 and Method Type 2, so FL here attempts to group the sub-cases further.
 This is with a view to prioritizing or selecting among them after further discussions on feasibility and pros/cons, etc., in terms of the aspects identified in the previous agreement.

-Proposal 2.1.1a(I): For potential down-selection of the design for Method Type 1, study the following regarding CP location determination for Method Type 1:
+Proposal 2.1.1a(I): For potential down-selection of the design for Method Type 1, study the following regarding CP location[length] determination for Method Type 1:

-Alt 1: CP location related information is known by device before starting decoding

-Alt 1-1: CP length of each OFDM symbol is known by device
+Alt1: CP length of each OFDM symbol is known by device

-Alt 1-2: Device does not distinguish exact CP length among different OFDM symbols
+Alt 2: Device does not distinguish exact CP length among different OFDM symbols

-Alt 2: CP location related information is not known by device before starting decoding
+Alt 3: Invalid duration between transition edges are avoided by device

 Companies are encouraged to clarify the CP removal method used and implementation aspects for the device

 Evaluations are encouraged to be performed for a small value of M, e.g. 4 and a large value of M, e.g. 24.